Recognising, Anticipating, and Mitigating LLM Pollution of Online Behavioural Research: Detailed Implementation Notes

 Keystroke dynamics, mouse paths, and window-focus data provide rich behavioural fingerprints that are hard for current agents to spoof consistently.
 Researchers can flag anomalous response patterns suggestive of non-human input.
 Compared to textual patterns, human automatic cognitive and motor patterns are more difficult to replicate.

 Some commonly tracked indicators are: \begin{itemize} \item Keystroke timing: track the time between specific key presses, how long each key is held down, and how often the backspace key is used.
 Smooth or overly uniform patterns may indicate automated input. \item Mouse movements: record movement speed, pauses, and where participants let their cursor hover.
 Humans tend to move unpredictably, while most basic bots move in straight lines with unnatural precision; note, however, that more recent models are already introducing subtle variations in mouse movements. \item Tab switching/window focus: monitor how often participants switch windows during the task.
-Note that attempting to record the specific pages that participants switch to is not compliant with legal/institutional constraints.
+For example, \citet{Permut2019} developed a toolkit for detecting off-task behaviour and window switching events on Qualtrics surveys.
+Note that attempting to record the specific pages that participants switch to may not comply with legal/institutional constraints.
 This technique is specifically useful for detecting cases of Partial LLM Mediation. \item Copy/paste attempts: even if copy and pasting functionalities are disabled, still log attempted clipboard actions.
 These behaviours likely point to (at least) attempted LLM Mediation. \end{itemize}

-Of course, tracking behavioural measures may disadvantage participants using assistive technologies, so researchers must be careful in the automatic exclusion of participants who do not align with standard behavioural patterns.
+\paragraph{Risks \& Considerations} Tracking behavioural measures may disadvantage participants using assistive technologies, so researchers must be careful in the automatic exclusion of participants who do not align with standard behavioural patterns.
 In addition, more sophisticated agents may learn to replicate these patterns with increasing accuracy, making it more difficult to mark them as outliers.
 Finally, the collection of interaction data raises non-trivial ethical and legal considerations, even if collected and stored exclusively on the researchers' servers.
 Researchers have a responsibility to ensure transparency in data collection and storage practices and to remain attentive to changing legal constraints.